DigitalPublishingToolkit/TOD51Archiving_Activism/md/05Chapter4.md

-early archival activists transitioned through the emergence of the digital era, the motivations for preservation adapted from the mimeograph era in the later years of the Vietnam War era through the world wide web from the 1990s to the 2000s, to what some are predicting to be the social media decline of the 2020s.
+early archival activists transitioned through the emergence of the digital era, the motivations for preservation adapted from the mimeograph era in the later years of the Vietnam War era through the World Wide Web from the 1990s to the 2000s, to what some are predicting to be the social media decline of the 2020s.
 Despite more than fifty years passing since the first known protest park creations in 1967, imagery and other archived materials from the first wave are still